Jamie3213/blog/site/app/content/posts/aws-blog.md

 | :exclamation: Important |
 |----------------------------------------------------------------------------------|
 A really crucial thing to note here is the use of the `backend` block within the top level `terraform` definition.
-Terraform stores the state of your deployed resources in a configuration file which, by default is stored locally.
+Terraform stores the state of your deployed resources in a configuration file which, by default, is stored locally.
 The problem here is that if anything happens to your state file (e.g. you accidentally delete it), you can end up with orphaned resources that are no longer registered as remote resources with Terraform.
 Whilst you could version control this file, this risks compromising sensitive data that Terraform may store in plain text in the state file.
 For this reason, you should always store your state remotely, in this case in a versioned S3 bucket, and this is the purpose of the `backend` block.

 ```tf
 # Provider